Air Force Intelligence Directorate

 The Air Force Intelligence Directorate (إدارة المخابرات الجوية) was an air force intelligence service of Ba'athist Syria from 1970 until 2024, owing its importance to Hafez al-Assad's role as the Syrian Air Force commander.

 Despite its name, it was mainly involved with issues other than air force intelligence, and took an active part in the suppression of the Muslim Brotherhood rebellion in the 1980s.
-Agents of this service have frequently been stationed in Syrian embassies or branch offices of the national airline.
+Agents of this service had frequently been stationed in Syrian embassies or branch offices of the national airline.

 History

 The service was headed for seventeen years by Maj.
 Gen. Muhammad al-Khuli, who was trusted by Hafez al-Assad and had an office adjacent to the president's in the presidential palace.
 Between 1987 and 2002, it was headed by Ibrahim Huwayji.
 The service also took part in the efforts to put down the 2011 Syrian uprising against Bashar al-Assad's government.
 It is known to have been active in the town of Talkalakh near the Lebanese border.
 From 2009 until July 2019, the agency was headed by Major General Jamil Hassan, who is from Alawite sect.

 From 2019 to 2024, it was headed by Major General Ghassan Ismail.
 Ismail previously served as a security official in the eastern Deir ez-Zor Governorate.
 He was a part of Bashar al-Assad's inner circle.